 The links which may give some rights between a cohabiting couple are links as joint owners of property or links as joint parents of children.

 It is possible to enter into a Cohabitation agreement with your partner.
 In this way, you can make formal provision for what will happen on the breakdown of your relationship.
-This agreement must be handled formally and properly with full knowledge of the financial matters and with the benefit of legal advice.
+This must be handled formally and properly by cohabitation agreement solicitors with full knowledge of the financial matters and with the benefit of legal advice.